commercialhaskell/stack/doc/yaml_configuration.md

 - dir3
 ```

-When the `packages` field is not present, it is equivalent to
+When the `packages` field is not present, it defaults to looking for a package in the project's root directory:

 ```yaml
 packages: